AASP's 30th Annual Conference

 In addition, while delivering a conference presentation, it is expected that:

 • All language and content in the presentation be appropriate and not offensive or insensitive.

 • If academic research is presented within the presentation, the presenter(s) indicate(s) that data was gathered after receiving IRB approval from their respective institutions or other approving body.

 • Any data or details pertaining to the subjects of the presentation remain anonymous through the removal of names, locations, dates, professional positions, pictures, or other identifying information (unless permission to share those details is given).

 For additional guidance, please refer to Presentation Tips located in our resource center located here.

 Types of Submissions

-- Poster sessions permit members to present research findings, applied materials, and/or techniques within an atmosphere that encourages interaction with persons who come to view the posters.
-Poster sessions are 90 minutes and it is expected that the presenter of a poster will be present for the full 90 minutes.
+4. Poster sessions permit members to present research findings, applied materials, and/or techniques within an atmosphere that encourages interaction with persons who come to view the posters.
+While posters may be displayed all day, interactive poster sessions are 90 minutes and it is expected that the presenter of a poster will be present for the full 90 minutes.
 Multiple posters addressing separate components of the same research study are strongly discouraged.
 NOTE: The member presenting the poster must be identified by clicking the "presenter" box during the submission process and must be a current member of AASP.

 NOTE: submission of continuing education workshops must be submitted to the Continuing Education Committee for review.